Xeus-Territory/obsidian_world/content/Tech Second Brain/OS Cheatsheets/Linux (Debian Core)/Setup Environment for build android.md

 >That all for today, I hope this blog can help you something on setup and prepare the environment for build the android project.
 You can combine all these task with just one file and click, and anything will completely ready.

 >[!quote]
 >When you learn a new thing like android, the new cool experience with me. `Gradle` and `Gradlew` that such a cool things.
 Maybe I don't familiar much with `Gradle` or `Maven` but on the another session, I and you will explore more about that.
-So farewell @all, stay self, hacking and learn more incredible things
+So farewell @all, stay safe, hacking and learn more incredible things

 Reference documentation